IEWG Mentoring Program

 For Mentees

-Mentees can be conservation practitioners, project managers, students, researchers, or anybody who has started learning about conservation impact evaluations.
+Mentees can be conservation practitioners, project managers, students, researchers, or anyone who has started learning about conservation impact evaluations.
 They may have no research background or may already have taken courses on impact evaluation and/or causal inference.
 To be eligible as a mentee, applicants must be preparing the design or analysis of an impact evaluation of a conservation intervention.
 Each mentee will be paired with a researcher familiar with impact evaluation approaches based on shared interests and availability.
 The mentee should prepare goals about what they want to achieve during the mentoring program while accepting that the mentor may be unable to support all the goals.
 Plans may include learning specific methods, understanding technical literature, improving confidence, discussing career development.

 The paired mentees/mentors will be encouraged to arrange a virtual meeting to introduce each other, understand the mentee’s needs, and discuss how often they want to meet (e.g., 3 or 4 times over 6 months).
 The suggested duration of the program is about 6 months, but the paired mentees/mentors are free to define their frequency and duration based on their availability and interests.